 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as explained in Part 2.
-Then, get it all configured as shown in Part Three.
-Once all of this is in place, you then automate your content distribution with plugins such as the ones discussed in the next section.
+Simple … first, set up your WordPress website as described in Part Two.
+Then, get it configured as shown in Part Three.
+After all this is in place, you then connect all of the dots using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at a number of traffic-generating plugins that can help:
+Let’s take a quick look at a number of traffic-generation plugins that can help:

-- Post content automatically to social media sites and social bookmarking websites
+- Post content automatically to social sites and social bookmarking sites

-- Distribute content to other blogs via RSS
+- Distribute content via RSS to other web properties

-You can get your posts automatically distributed to sites like Tumblr, Facebook, Twitter, LinkedIn, Google+ and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, LinkedIn, GooglePlus and more as soon as you publish your content using a WordPress plugin like JetPack.

-Jetpack is a free WordPress plugin with many useful functions.
+Jetpack is a free WordPress plugin with many great features.

-After installing Jetpack, you will need to connect the plugin to your WordPress.com account (as described in Part Three.) …
+After installing Jetpack, you will need to connect the plugin to your WordPress.com account (as described in Part 3.) …

 (Make sure that Jetpack is connected to your WordPress.com account)